tmsm1999/iOS-Development/README.md

 7 - With this app I learned how to decode data from JSON files with codable and parse its content.
 I also learned how to use UITabBarController and UIStoryboard.

+8 - This is a game where the user is given a description and has to guess the word.
+With this project I learned how to create an graphical user interface programatically.
+I also learned about addTarget(), enumerated(), joined() and replacingOcurrences().